gdsfactory/ubc/README.md

 You can install directly from pip `pip install ubcpdk` specify a specific version `pip install ubcpdk==0.0.12` and update to the latest version with `pip install ubcpdk --upgrade`

-If you are on Windows, I recommend you install gdsfactory with Mamba (faster conda) and Pip.
+If you are on Windows, I recommend you install gdspy with Anaconda3, Miniconda3 or [mamba](https://github.com/conda-forge/miniforge#mambaforge) (faster conda alternative) and `pip` for gdsfactory.

 I also recommend you install the gdsfactory link to klayout `gf tool install`

 ```
-conda install -c conda-forge gdspy
+mamba install gdspy
 pip install ubcpdk --upgrade
 gf tool install
 ```